saidani-proj/contributing/content/CONTRIBUTING-VSCode.md

 Use `Alt+M` shortcut to insert some Markdown blocs, keep your code clean using *markdownlint* VSCode plugin.

-After modifications et if you are satisfied with your contribution, push it to upstream using **push** sub-menu
+After modifications and if you are satisfied with your contribution, push it to upstream using **push** sub-menu

 ![push sub-menu](CONTRIBUTING-VSCode/pull-sub-menu.png)